Skip to main content

 Using the Mouse

-To move an issue with the mouse, use the drag bar on the left side of the issue row.
-Press and hold the bar, then drag the issue to its new location.
+To move a work item with the mouse, use the drag bar on the left side of the work item row.
+Press and hold the bar, then drag the work item to its new location.

-You can move an issue up or down in the list, or move it right or left to create a custom hierarchy.
+You can move a work item up or down in the list, or move it right or left to create a custom hierarchy.

 This is a very simple example, but you can create structures as simple or complex as necessary, using as many levels of hierarchy as you need.